Gilligan's Island: Casting

 Dawn Wells was a former Miss Nevada when she auditioned for the Mary Ann role.
 Her competition included Raquel Welch and Pat Priest.
 The pilot episode featured a different character ("Bunny") played by actress Nancy McCarthy.
 After it was shot, the network decided to recast the roles of the Professor and the two young women.
 Mary Ann became a simple farm girl from Winfield, Kansas.

 Theme song

+The music and lyrics for the theme song, "The Ballad of Gilligan's Isle", were written by Sherwood Schwartz and George Wyle.